 Frequently Asked Questions

-Kombucha and kefir are both fermented, probiotic beverages with comparable nutrient profiles and health benefits.
+Both kombucha and kefir are types of fermented foods and drinks.
+These probiotic beverages have comparable nutrient profiles and health benefits.
 However, kombucha is more suitable for those with lactose intolerance as it has a tea base as opposed to kefir which has a milk base.
 Alternatively, kombucha may be better for those looking for weight loss benefits as it is lower in calories and sugar content as compared to kefir.
 There are several additional points of distinction between the two and depending on your preferences and requirements one may be better suited to you than the other.

 Is kefir good for your liver?